BlueBrain/nexus/docs/src/main/paradox/docs/fusion/project.md

 # Project

-The Nexus Fusion project page allows you to manage your Nexus Delta instance.
+The Nexus Fusion project page allows you to manage your project in a given Blue Brain Nexus deployment.
 In particular, you can:

-- list, create, edit and deprecate projects within an organization,
+- List, create, edit and deprecate projects within an Organization,
-- check permissions on your projects and organizations,
+- Check permissions on your Projects and Organizations,
-- create, view, edit, and deprecate resources within your projects,
+- Create, view, edit, and deprecate resources within your projects,
-- query your Knowledge Graph with SPARQL and Elasticsearch views,
+- Query your Knowledge Graph with SPARQL and Elasticsearch views,
-- create new Studios (or edit or deprecate them, as Studios are resources),
+- Create new Studios (or edit or deprecate them, as Studios are resources),
-- check the indexing status of your projects.
+- Check the indexing status of your projects.

 > Note: Some organizations in Nexus Delta are created to support Nexus Fusion internals, such as the `webapps` organization.
 Be careful when deleting those.

-## Organizations and Projects Indexes
+# Creating a New Project

-When creating a project, you can use "Advanced Settings" to set Base, Vocab and API mapping for the project.
+When creating a Project, you can configure the Base, Vocab and through the "Advanced Settings" the API Mappings for the project.

-Base is an IRI used as a @link:[curie](https://www.w3.org/TR/2010/NOTE-curie-20101216/){ open=new } for generating '@id' of this child resources of the project.

-Vocab is an IRI used as a @link:[curie](https://www.w3.org/TR/2010/NOTE-curie-20101216/){ open=new } prefix for all unqualified predicates in child resources of the project.
-JSON object - provides a convenient way to deal with URIs when performing operations on a sub-resource.
-This field is optional.

-More info can be found @ref:[here](../delta/api/projects-api.md#api-mappings) regarding API Mappings.

-### Creating a New Project
+You can learn more about these settings in the [Delta Documentation](https://bluebrainnexus.io//docs/delta/api/projects-api.html#payload).

-The current version allow the user to create project in different main parts of the application, organization page, projects page, and also in the global search types pages.
+The current version allows the user to create a Project in different main parts of the application, Organization page, projects page, and also in the global search types pages.

 @@@ div { .center }